-1. Non-Entitlement status
+1. Non-Entitlement Status federally

 CDBG program funds are provided as grants to Non-Entitlement Jurisdictions.
-Applications may only be submitted by Jurisdictions (city, county, or town).
-Jurisdictions are encouraged to partner with districts, agencies, nonprofit service providers, and other community organizations whenever appropriate to prepare and submit applications for CDBG funding, and to administer and complete CDBG funded Programs and Projects.
+These Jurisdictions are encouraged to partner with federally - and non-federally recognized Tribes, districts, agencies, nonprofit service providers, and other community organizations, whenever appropriate, to prepare and submit applications for CDBG funding, and to administer and complete CDBG funded Programs and Projects.

-Incorporated cities located in an urban county as defined by 42 U.S.C.
-5302(a)(6) must formally elect to be excluded from participation in the urban county entitlement status.
-HUD must be notified that the city has elected to be excluded from the urban county participation as per 24 CFR § 570.307(g) for it to be eligible for the state CDBG program.
+Incorporated cities located in an urban county as defined by 42 U.S.C. §5302(a)(6) must formally elect to be excluded from participation in the urban county entitlement status.
+HUD and the Department must be notified that the city has elected to be excluded from the urban county participation as per 24 CFR §570.307(g) for it to be eligible for the state CDBG program.
 Only eligible activities from eligible Applicants will be scored and ranked.

-2. Housing Element compliance
+2. Housing Element Compliance

-As per HSC § 50829, the Applicant must submit a draft and adopted Housing Element to the Department in accordance with the requirements listed in Government Code (GC) § 65580, et seq. and GC §65585 (see Appendix B).
-Applicants that fail to comply with the procedural requirements (i.e., GC §65585) of the Housing Element law are ineligible for funding through the state CDBG program.
+As per HSC §50829, the Applicant must submit a draft and adopted housing element to the Department in accordance with the requirements listed in Government Code (GC) §65580, et seq. and GC §65585 (see Appendix B) prior to an award being granted.
+Applicants that fail to comply with the procedural requirements (i.e., GC §65585) of the Housing Element Law are ineligible for funding through the state CDBG program.
 Eligibility cannot be restored until the Applicant has met such procedural requirements.

-3. Growth control limitations
+3. Growth Control Limitations

 Applicants that have adopted growth controls, including, but not limited to restrictions on residential building permits and residential buildable lots, that do not meet the exception criteria in HSC §50830 (b) and (c) are ineligible for funding as per HSC §50830.
-Applicants intending to apply for CDBG funds are required to submit a signed 2021 CDBG Application Certifications and Statement of Assurances that certifies that the Applicant has not adopted any residential growth controls, or that adopted residential growth controls meet the applicable exception criteria.
-Failure to submit an executed Application Certifications and Statement of Assurances will result in Applicant ineligibility.
+Applicants intending to apply for CDBG funds are required to submit a signed 2022 CDBG Application Certifications and Statement of Assurances that certifies the Applicant has not adopted any residential growth controls, or that adopted residential growth controls meet the applicable exception criteria.
+Failure to submit executed Application Certifications and Statement of Assurances will result in Applicant ineligibility.

-4. Application submittal
+4. Application Submittal